_

 Q. A few decades ago no one would have expected to find life in such places, but now it turns out that they are the most likely places to find it.

-A. We tend to think of whether will we find life as we know it, but we really need to think about life as we don’t know it.
+A. We tend to think of whether we will find life as we know it, but we really need to think about life as we don’t know it.
 We’re looking for really strange forms of life, or a second origin of life.
 If you go down to the depths of the ocean, you find extremophiles that live in superheated vents where nothing should be able to survive, and yet they do.
 When we look at distant planets around distant stars and we’re looking for a rocky planet that has an atmosphere, we need to do the chemistry to look at what the atmosphere is made of.
 Could something survive in a different atmosphere?
 It doesn’t have to be an atmosphere like ours.
 That kind of thinking, about the idea of life as we don’t know it, is a really interesting aspect.

 Q. Given the complexity of these environments, how close can we get to these possible life forms?